Evaluating Complex Queries on Streaming Graphs: Experimental Analysis

 \subsection{Exploring the Plan Space}

-SGA proposed in this paper enables a rich foundation for logical SGQ optimization through query rewriting as previously discussed in \S \ref{sec:query-transformation}.
-Although we compile physical query plans directly from the canonical SGA expression of a given SGQ without addressing the optimization issues in this paper, we design a micro-benchmark to highlight the possibilities provided by SGA.
+SGA proposed in this paper enables a rich foundation for logical SGQ optimization through query rewriting as previously discussed (\S \ref{sec:query-transformation}).
+In this paper, we do not address the full scope of optimization issues (full optimizer development is the topic of ongoing research), but we design a micro-benchmark to highlight the possibilities provided by SGA.
 In particular, we choose $Q_4$ (Table \ref{tab:query_shapes}) as its linear pattern combined with a Kleene plus demonstrates the potential benefits of SGA transformation rules involving SGA's novel \textsf{PATH} operator.
 Fig. \ref{fig:query4-plan} demonstrates the throughput and the tail latency of different plans obtained from following equivalent SGA expressions for $Q_4$:

 \begin{itemize} \item SGA: $\mathcal{P}_{d^+}^l(\Join_{trg_1 = src_2 \land trg_2 = src_3}^{src_1, trg_3, d}( S_a, S_b, S_c))$ \item P1: $\mathcal{P}_{(a \cdot b \cdot c)^+}^l(S_a, S_b, S_c)$ \item P2: $\mathcal{P}_{(a \cdot d)^+}^l( S_a, \Join_{trg_1 = src_2}^{src_1, trg_2, d}(S_b, S_c))$ \item P3: $\mathcal{P}_{(d \cdot c)^+}^l( S_c, \Join_{trg_1 = src_2}^{src_1, trg_2, d}(S_a, S_b))$ \end{itemize}